 Our Mission for Associations

-Continuously educate our association clients regarding the latest laws which are in the form of annual revisions to the statutes or case law from recent court rulings;
+- Continuously educate our association clients regarding the latest laws which are in the form of annual revisions to the statutes or case law from recent court rulings;

-Provide general corporate advice for creating the community homeowners love and appreciate rather than the one they dread;
+- Provide general corporate advice for creating the community homeowners love and appreciate rather than the one they dread;

-Provide association clients with the tools needed to be proactive rather than reactive;
+- Provide association clients with the tools needed to be proactive rather than reactive;

-Assist our clients in implementing assessment collection policies to maximize collections while using costly litigation as a last resort;
+- Assist our clients in implementing assessment collection policies to maximize collections while using costly litigation as a last resort;

-Assist our clients in implementing and publishing covenant enforcement policies as an effective means to reducing disputes;
+- Assist our clients in implementing and publishing covenant enforcement policies as an effective means to reducing disputes;

-Counsel our clients to be as self-sufficient as possible so the line item in the budget for legal expenses is not a major portion of the total budget.
+- Counsel our clients to be as self-sufficient as possible so the line item in the budget for legal expenses is not a major portion of the total budget.

-Association living poses special problems not only for the board members managing the associations, but for property owners as well.
+Association living poses special problems not only for the board members managing the associations but for property owners as well.
 These problems are usually the result of misunderstandings and miscommunication.
 Our mission is to foster communications as a preventative measure.
 One size does not fit all and our staff works with each association to address the areas which are the cause of their concern.
 Our staff, lawyers and non-lawyers alike, are experienced in business management and financial analysis.

 The exact number of people living in associations is unknown because regulation of condominiums is limited and regulation of homeowner associations is currently non-existent.
-The number of disputes between property owners and associations are on the rise.
+The number of disputes between property owners and associations is on the rise.
 With attorneys’ fees and court costs averaging $100,000 or more to bring a case to trial, litigation is not the most effective way to resolve a dispute.
-Our firm supports alternate dispute resolution methods and encourage mediation as a less costly method of resolving disputes.
+Our firm supports alternate dispute resolution methods and encourages mediation as a less costly method of resolving disputes.